SmartThingsCommunity/smartthings-cli/packages/cli/README.md

   ID  the profile id (or legacy DTH id))

 FLAGS
+  --dth                 generate from legacy DTH id instead of a profile id --type-shard=<value>  data management shard Id where the device type resides, only useful for legacy DTH type
+                        integrations

+COMMON FLAGS
   -h, --help             Show CLI help.
   -j, --json             use JSON format of input and/or output -o, --output=<value>   specify output file
   -p, --profile=<value>  [default: default] configuration profile -t, --token=<value>    the auth token to use
-  -y, --yaml             use YAML format of input and/or output --dth                  generate from legacy DTH id instead of a profile id --language=<value>     ISO language code or "NONE" to not specify a language.
-Defaults to the OS locale --type-shard=<value>   data management shard Id where the device type resides, only useful for legacy DTH type
+  -y, --yaml             use YAML format of input and/or output --language=<value>     ISO language code or "NONE" to not specify a language.
+Defaults to the OS locale
-                         integrations

 DESCRIPTION
   generate the default device configuration